aniketmk/Project-Scraper/README.md

 The extension will automatically detect the URL of the current active tab.
 Ensure that this is the URL you want to start scraping from.
 4. Configure Advanced Options:
     * Click on the "Advanced Options" button to expand the options.
     * Exclude Images: Check this box if you do not want to download images from the website.
+(Still in Development)
     * Focus Mode: Check this box if you want to scrape only text-based content.
+(Still in Development) Restrict Domain: Check this box if you want to restrict the scraping to the current domain.
+(Still in Development)
-Restrict Domain: Check this box if you want to restrict the scraping to the current domain.
+    * Download Multiple URLs: Check this box if you would like to download multiple URLs.
+(Still in Development)
     * Depth: Set the depth for following links and downloading subpages.
 Enter a number to specify how many levels deep the scraper should go.
+(Still in Development)
 5. Start the Scraping Process:
     * Click the "Click to Download" button to initiate the scraping process.
     * A progress bar will appear, showing the current progress of the scraping process.